 Forex Market Analysis

-Forex market analysis is an essential part of forex trading that shouldn’t be skipped.
-If understood and applied properly, market analysis can help you gain insights into the factors that may lead to future price movements, which would help you make sound trading decisions.
+Market analysis is an essential part of forex trading that shouldn’t be skipped.
+If understood and applied properly, it can help you gain insights into the factors that may lead to future price movements, which would help you make sound trading decisions.

 Forex Trading Strategies

 A Forex trading strategy is a set of analyses that a Forex trader uses to determine whether to buy or sell a currency pair at any given time.
 These strategies can be based on technical analysis, fundamental analysis, or a combination of both.
 They are also based on certain criteria, such as;

 - The entry and exit points of the trade